melanibe/CIL2018/README.md

 In this project we build a 2-in-1 model that can generate images of galaxies observed by astronomical telescopes, and predict the similarity score of a set of query images with the same model.
 The scientific report associated to this project can be found in this repository (see `report.pdf`).
 This report describes the goal of the project, the model and the experiments we performed.

-## Training Data available for this project: <br/>
+## Training Data available for this project:
-* 9600 scored images according to their similarity to the concept of a prototypical 'cosmology image' - number from 0.0 to 8.0, with 0.0 indicating a very low similarity <br/>
+* 9600 scored images according to their similarity to the concept of a prototypical 'cosmology image' - number from 0.0 to 8.0, with 0.0 indicating a very low similarity.
+Most of the training images have a score under 3, none of them has a score above 6.5.
-* 1200 labeled images
+* 1200 labeled images containing galaxy images (label = 1) and corrupted/irrelevant images (label = 0).

 ## How to use the code ?
 ### Set up your environment